-Milwaukee jury clears ex-cop in black man's death
+Milwaukee mayor urges peaceful protest after ex-cop cleared

 Heaggan-Brown was fired from the police force in October after being charged with sexual assault in an unrelated case.
 The sexual assault case was not mentioned during the trial because it is being handled separately and knowledge of it could prejudice the jury.

+Smith’s shooting was among a string of killings of blacks by police in recent years that have increased debate about race and policing.
+Heaggan-Brown’s acquittal came less than a week after a Minnesota officer, Jeronimo Yanez, was acquitted in the shooting death of a black motorist seconds after the motorist informed him he had a gun.
+Yanez testified the driver, Philando Castile, disregarded his commands not to take out his gun and he feared for his life.

-Smith’s death brought to the surface long-simmering tensions between black Milwaukee residents and police, and demonstrators assembled near the site of the shooting in Sherman Park hours after it happened.
+In Milwaukee, Smith’s death brought to the surface long-simmering tensions between black residents and police, and demonstrators assembled near the site of the shooting in Sherman Park hours after it happened.

 Two nights of riots followed, with protesters throwing rocks, bricks, and bottles at police officers.
 The protesters burned eight businesses and a police car and when it was over, 40 demonstrators had been arrested and a handful of officers hurt.